andstepan/headsail-newlib/libgloss/riscv/README.md

 The port has been based on the 4.4.0 version of cygqin-newlib.

 ## Crt0:
-The crt0 should copy correctly the data from the .data location to the actual load location.
-For this to be done, the linker script should be correctly set up.
+The crt0 should:
+1. Correctly set the stack pointer
+2. Clear the BSS segment by zeroing it out
+3. If the .data section is stored in some flash memory, copy the contents to the proper memory location in the RAM
+4. Do any initialization that may be necessary
+5. After everything is ready, jump to main

 ## Linker script:
 It should provide a correct description of the memory layout and the necessary symbols that will enable the crt0 to properly set up the runtime.
 Additionally, the linker script shoud provide the proper infrastructure for dynamic memory allocation, as most of the library functions rely in some sort of dynamic memory allocation.
 If this is not done properly, they will fail.